BulykLab/PU1-colocalization-analysis/README.md

 ## JLIM
 - GWAS summary statistics and PU.1 phenotype and genotype data for tested loci are in `JLIM/data`.
 - JLIM results are in `JLIM/results`.
 - Code to reproduce the results are in `JLIM/scripts`.
-The code takes ~ 1hr for each locus, and there are 1623 loci.
+The code takes ~ 2hr for each locus on a computing cluster, and there are 1623 loci.
+So the repo also includes an example script for parallel job submission.
 - Need to install <a href="https://github.com/cotsapaslab/jlim">JLIM</a> to run the code.
 At this time, JLIM v2.5 is released, but we used JLIM v2.0 scripts.
 The uploaded code can run on JLIM v2.5.

 ```